moggieuk/Happy-Hare/README.md

 ```

 > [!NOTE]
 > Despite the vendor and version string taking care of most of the variations of MMU there are still a few parameters that can vary.
 In an attempt to support such mods the follow parameters can be specified to override defaults.
-Use ONLY if necessary:<br>
+Note these mostly relate to CAD dimensions, and encoder resolution (if fitted).
+Use ONLY if necessary because they could change in the future:<br>

+`cad_gate0_pos:` Distance from endstop to first gate in mm<br>
 `cad_gate_width:` Width of individual filament block in mm - if using modified/custom block<br>
+`cad_bypass_offset:` Distance from end of selector travel back to the bypass<br>
+`cad_last_gate_offset:` Distance from end of travel to last gate<br>
+This only apply to ERCF v1.1:<br>
+`cad_block_width:` Width of bearing block (ERCF v1.1 only)<br>
+`cad_bypass_block_width:` Width of bypass support block - if using a custom bypass bearing block like the one in my repo which is 7mm thick (ERCF v1.1 only)<br>
+`cad_bypass_block_delta` - Distance from previous gate to bypass (ERCF v1.1 only)<br>
+This non-CAD setting is required to adjust for non Binky encoders:<br>
 `encoder_min_resolution:` Resolution of one 'pulse' on the encoder.
-Generally (23 / pulses per revolution for BMG based encoder) - if using customized encoder<br>
-`cad_bypass_block_width:` Width of bypass support block - if using a custom bypass block with ERCF v1.1 (like the one in my repo which is 7mm thick)
+Binky (default) is 23/24=0.96, TCRT5000 based is 23/34=0.68

 </details>